scverse/cookiecutter-scverse/{{cookiecutter.project_name}}/README.md

 ## Installation

 You need to have Python 3.8 or newer installed on your system.
-If you don't have Python installed, we recommend installing `Miniconda <https://docs.conda.io/en/latest/miniconda.html>`\_.
+If you don't have Python installed, we recommend installing [Miniconda](https://docs.conda.io/en/latest/miniconda.html).

 There are several alternative options to install {{ cookiecutter.project_name }}: